 Unable to review due to conflict of interest

 Reviewers will not review scholar applications from their home institution.
-Reviewers will also recuse themselves from reviewing projects or scholar applications submitted by a member of their family or from someone with whom they have worked closely, for example, co-taught or co-published.
+Reviewers will also recuse themselves from reviewing projects or scholar applications submitted by a member of their family or from someone with whom they have worked closely.

 Tier Three—Advisory Council Recommendation: The READ Advisory reviews all recommended projects and Resident/Diaspora Scholars and agrees upon a list of finalists that is then shared with AADF.